-As mentioned in the chapter introduction, NumPy and Pandas are foundational libraries in the Python ecosystem specifically designed for handling numerical data and performing data analysis tasks.
-Think of them as the specialized toolkits you'll reach for whenever you need to work with collections of numbers, tables of data, or time series information, which is extremely common in data science and artificial intelligence applications.
+NumPy and Pandas are foundational libraries in the Python ecosystem, specifically designed for handling numerical data and performing data analysis tasks.
+They function as specialized toolkits for working with collections of numbers, tables of data, or time series information, which is common in data science and artificial intelligence applications.

 What makes NumPy's arrays special?